MaNemoj01/inspire-me/README.md

 <sub><i>Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).</i></sub>

-<blockquote>&ldquo;Time and health are two precious assets that we don't recognize and appreciate until they have been depleted. &rdquo; &mdash; <footer>Denis Waitley</footer></blockquote>
+<blockquote>&ldquo;Everyone can rise above their circumstances and achieve success if they are dedicated to and passionate about what they do.&rdquo; &mdash; <footer>Nelson Mandela</footer></blockquote>

 </div>